 Gandón-Chapela (2020) conducts the most comprehensive diachronic investigation of English VPE to date, namely one based on Late Modern English (LModE, 18 and 19th century).
-While at the time segment of LModE we may assume that, the larger grammatical features of the language with respect to auxiliaries (Roberts 1993, Kroch 1989, among others) have been settled, the study is insightful from a quantitative point of view, not only because it is in a position to address, on the basis of the available data and improved algorithms, a much wider range of empirical variables (including grammatical as well as usage-based ones) than earlier ones, but also because it can show an ongoing numerical increasing tendency for VPE to be used in the data, as illustrated in (50).
+While at the time segment of LModE we may assume that, the key grammatical features of the language with respect to auxiliaries (Roberts 1993, Kroch 1989, among others) have been established in the language, the study is insightful from a quantitative point of view, not only because it is in a position to address, on the basis of the available data and improved algorithms, a much wider range of empirical variables (including grammatical as well as usage-based ones) than earlier ones, but also because it can show an ongoing numerical increasing tendency for VPE to be used in the data, as illustrated in (48).

-(50) Normalized Frequency of PAE in LModE Gandón-Chapela (2020: 224, Table (79))
+(48) Normalized Frequency of PostAuxE in LModE Gandón-Chapela (2020: 224)